-Tropea was the first town we fell head over heels in love with in Calabria.
-It’s known as ‘the Positano of Southern Italy’ because it’s breathtakingly beautiful.
+Tropea was voted Italy’s most beautiful village of villages.
+Locals call the clifftop seaside town ‘the Positano of Southern Italy’ because it’s absolutely breathtaking.
 That means it’s also one of the most popular destinations in Calabria in summer, which is why autumn, spring and winter are wonderful times to go if you want to avoid the summer crowds.

 Tropea, Calabria’s Positano of Southern Italy